andyafter/object-state-reconstruction/README.md

 . env/bin/activate
 pip install -r requirements.txt
 ```
-You should install openssl first if you are using Mac OS X.
+You should install openssl first if you are using Mac OS X(For cryptography).

 Also you will need to create a .env file containing the following
 ```